-In July, Chris Morton, an ordained Disciples of Christ minister, became executive director of Associated Ministries of Tacoma Pierce County.
-He follows David Alger, who served from 1980 to 2008.
+In July, Chris Morton, a Disciples of Christ minister, is the new executive director of Associated Ministries of Tacoma Pierce County.
+He succeeds David Alger, who served from 1980 to 2008.

-Chris considers local ecumenical and interfaith ministry one of the most effective ways to address issues of people living in poverty, helping them "realize their full potential and experience the abundance of life."
+Chris considers local ecumenical and interfaith ministry one of the most effective ways to address issues of people in poverty and help them "realize their full potential."